All Episodes

 My question is, did he also secretly pardon himself?

-Is there a document in his possession which he has not disclosed, which he does not have to disclose until the right time until he needs it, pardoning himself.
+Is there a document in his possession which he has not disclosed, which he does not have to disclose until the right time until he needs it, pardoning himself?

-Uh, that's my why why wouldn't he have to disclose that?
+Why wouldn't he have to disclose that?

-That's an that's an that that is something I've heard nobody talk about.
+That is something I've heard nobody talk about.

 There is no obligation under the law for him to disclose it to anybody.

-Uh, and he would only assert it if he is criminally charged.
+And he would only assert it if he is criminally charged.

 So, you know, that's my question.

-Um, and you know, given the sleazy nature of issuing the family pardons just before he leaves office, literally minutes before.
+And, you know, given the sleazy nature of issuing the family pardons just before he leaves office, literally minutes before, you know, he may have taken an even sleazier move by pardoning himself secretly.

-Well, that that came out of left field.
+Well, that came out of left field.

 I wasn't expecting that one.

-Uh let's get your take.
+Let's get your take.

 I think James Comer's reporting has been pretty accurate.

-They have now guaranteed that and guaranteed that they cannot invoke the Fifth Amendment right.
+They have now guaranteed that and guaranteed that they cannot invoke the Fifth Amendment, right?

-Yeah, it's gonna be interesting.
+Yeah, it's going to be interesting.

 All right, quick break.

-We'll come back more on the other side with David Schoen and uh Greg Jarrett will get to your calls as well.
+We'll come back more on the other side with David Schoen and Greg Jarrett.

 Hey there, I'm Mary Catherine Hammond.

-And I'm Carol Markovitz.
+And I'm Carol Markowitz.

 We've been in political media for a long time.